Understanding StructuredClone: The Native Way to Deep Copy In JavaScript

 undefined

-values (also disappear)- Special objects like Maps and Sets (converted to empty objects)
+values (they disappear)- Maps and Sets (convert to empty objects)

-Production bugs often occur when dates in a cloned object suddenly behave like strings, making this approach too risky for general use.
+Production bugs occur when dates in cloned objects behave like strings, making this approach risky for general use.

-A more robust approach is writing a custom recursive clone function:
+A more robust approach involves writing a custom recursive clone function:

 javascriptfunction deepClone(obj) { if (obj === null || typeof obj !== "object") return obj; const copy = Array.isArray(obj) ? [] : {}; for (const key in obj) { if (Object.prototype.hasOwnProperty.call(obj, key)) { copy[key] = deepClone(obj[key]); } } return copy; }